HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 ## Other Variants of Gradient Descent

 There are many variants of SGD (stochastic gradient descent).
-We will briefly introduce them in the following discussion and explain with the same notation in [[Sebastian Ruder]][An overview of gradient descent optimization algorithms]. [[Sushant Patrikar]][Batch, Mini Batch & Stochastic Gradient Descent], [[Priyankur Sarkar]][What is Gradient Descent For Machine Learning] also provide good introduction.
+We will briefly introduce them in the following discussion and explain with the same notation in [[Sebastian Ruder]][An overview of gradient descent optimization algorithms] and [[Jaime Durán]][Everything You Need to Know about Gradient Descent Applied to Neural Networks]. [[Sushant Patrikar]][Batch, Mini Batch & Stochastic Gradient Descent], [[Priyankur Sarkar]][What is Gradient Descent For Machine Learning] also provide good introduction.

 In the following, we designate the graident as